Monolist/marketing/README.md

 monolist-marketing
 ==================

-The static marketing and landing page for Monolist.
+The static marketing and landing page for the now-defunct music app Monolist.

 ---